-Serving Philadelphia, the Main Line, King of Prussia, Wayne, PA, New Jersey and the neighboring tri state areas
+Serving Philadelphia, Wayne, Lancaster, the Main Line, King of Prussia, PA, New Jersey and the neighboring tri state areas

 If your young child has droopy eyelids, they may be suffering from a condition known as myogenic ptosis, which can have negative life long impacts on your child’s vision if not treated before the age of 6.
 Our compassionate and highly skilled team of experts will assess your child’s needs personally and will walk you through every step of the surgical process to ensure your child receives the care they deserve and the treatment they need.

 The most obvious sign of myogenic ptosis in children is the presence of a drooping eyelid.
-If a drooping lid is affecting your child’s vision, you may notice your child frequently tilting his or her head back to see better or they may raise their eyebrows in an attempt to lift their lids up.
-If you observe this behavior, you should seek a medical diagnosis from your eye doctor and pursue corrective treatment immediately.
+If a drooping eyelid is affecting your child’s vision, you may notice your child frequently tilting his or her head back to see better or they may raise their eyebrows in an attempt to lift their lids up.
+If you observe this behavior, you should seek a medical diagnosis from your eye doctor and pursue corrective myogenic ptosis treatment immediately.

 Because your child’s visual system will develop and mature by age 6, correcting developmental vision issues associated with ptosis early on is critical.
 Once the visual system has finished developing, untreated ptosis-induced poor vision will become permanent.
 Most ptosis related vision problems are due to the onset of a condition known as amblyopia, or ‘lazy eye’.
 This condition can occur for children with myogenic ptosis as a result of: